guguji666666/GJS-Sentinel-Tips/Azure Lighthouse/readme.md

 ### 4. Make sure that the resource providers below are registered in the subscription in tenant B
 ![image](https://github.com/guguji666666/GJS-Sentinel-Tips/assets/96930989/2679dff8-08dd-464e-8893-53b640cf8d45)

-### 5. Cx should sign in their own teanant using `non-guest` user with owner role on the subscription
+### 5. Cx should sign in their own teanant using `non-guest` user with `owner` role on the subscription to be onboarded
 ![image](https://github.com/guguji666666/GJS-Sentinel-Tips/assets/96930989/aca02f5b-1fa3-42f1-bb16-13f8ce444a23) <br>
 ![image](https://github.com/guguji666666/GJS-Sentinel-Tips/assets/96930989/732b982f-d26d-4846-99d4-ce1aace4c60c) <br>